A Minor Site Plan is for proposals that result in a total floor area (existing and proposed) of equal to or less than 10,000 square feet.

 Site plans have the option to incorporate development rights (Transfer Development Rights - TDRs) in order to increase floor area and/or impervious surface area beyond that otherwise permitted in some zoning districts.

-Forest conservation is almost always required of a site plan, however, there are some exemptions.
+Forest conservation is almost always required for a site plan.
+Even though a project may be "exempt", certain documentation is still required.
 Please refer to the Forest Conservation Act page for more information on what may be required for your submittal.

 In some zoning districts, a pre-application conference with staff is required before submitting a site plan application.
 Regardless of this requirement, staff recommends a meeting to go over any questions or concerns about a proposal before submittal.